cwrai/cwrai.github.io/_pages/about.md

 📢 News
 🏆 2025.07.01 Appointed Distinguished Professor at the Department of Burns and Plastic Surgery, The First Affiliated Hospital of Soochow University.
-🏆 2025.03.01 Appointed Distinguished Professor at Wenzhou Medical University, School of Pharmacy.
+🏆 2024.07.01  Appointed Distinguished Consultant at the Centre for Cognitive and Brain Sciences, University of Macau.
-🏆 2024.01.01 Appointed Distinguished Consultant at the Centre for Cognitive and Brain Sciences, University of Macau.
+🏆 2023.03.01  Appointed Distinguished Professor at Wenzhou Medical University, School of Pharmacy.

 📚 Publications
 You can find my research articles on my [Publications profile](https://cwrai.github.io/publications/).